DandyLyons/notes/content/Media DB/books/How to ADHD (2024).md

 #### Understanding Executive Function [01:51:03]

 ##### Definition [01:51:10]
-* "[[executive function]] (EF) is like the CEO of the brain.
+* "[[Topics/Psychology/executive function/index|executive function]] (EF) is like the CEO of the brain.
 It's a set of top-down cognitive processes, executive functions, that help us self-regulate so we can effectively plan, prioritize, and sustain effort toward long-term goals."

 ##### Key Aspects [01:51:33]
 * Originates in prefrontal cortex
 * Typically develops by age 25 in most people
-* [[executive function]] is impaired in ADHD brains
+* ⭐ [[Topics/Psychology/executive function/index|executive function]] is impaired in ADHD brains

 ##### Core Executive Functions [01:52:30]